 1.2.1 Establishment of an ATAC-seq data analysis pipeline based on current knowledge

-At the time of the first ATAC-seq publication (Buenrostro2013), well established protocols for the complete processing and data analysis were missing.
+At the time of the first ATAC-seq publication (Buenrostro2013), well established protocols for complete processing and data analysis were lacking.
 Since then, several publications have implemented ATAC-seq and modifications of this protocol together with a wide range of data analysis strategies to answer different biological questions (Table 1.1).
-In the process of analysing ATAC-seq data, several limiting aspects are encountered, including QC assessment, peak callingfiltering and identification of differential chromatin accessibility regions between groups of samples.
-Using the current knowledge in the field as well as own analysis, the most appropriate criteria and parameters to implement in the
+In the process of analysing ATAC-seq data, several limiting aspects are encountered, including QC assessment, peak calling and filtering, and identification of differential chromatin accessibility between groups of samples.
+Using the current knowledge in the field as well as custom analysis, the most appropriate criteria and parameters to implement in the

-in-house pipeline were agreed.
-For this purpose different types of analysis were performed using ATAC-seq data generated with the (Buenrostro2013) protocol in paired CD14+ monocytes and total CD4+ T cells (tCD4+) from three healthy individuals (ATAC-seq fresh samples generated for ).
+in-house pipeline were established.
+For this purpose different types of analysis were performed using ATAC-seq data generated with the (Buenrostro2013) protocol in paired CD14+ monocytes and total CD4+ T cells (tCD4+) from three healthy individuals (ATAC-seq fresh samples generated for ??).

 Sample QC

-Regarding QC measurements, the variability in performance of ATAC-seq and Fast-ATAC, has required to identify appropriate parameters to determine the quality of the samples before proceeding with downstream differential analysis.
+The variability in performance of ATAC-seq and Fast-ATAC necessitated the identification of appropriate parameters to determine the quality of the samples before proceeding with downstream differential analysis.
 This has been a dynamic process during the project that has benefited from the increase in the number of publications including ATAC data analysis as well as understanding the technical limitations from ATAC-seq and Fast-ATAC protocols.
 After continuous review of the different read-outs implemented across different publications, as well as the recently ENCODE updates, a comprehensive analysis was performed in order to identify the most informative QC measures as well as equivalence and correlation between them.

-First, ATAC-seq fragment size distribution was analysed in each of the six libraries following down-sampling to 30 million reads after filtering, to facilitate the comparison across them.
+First, ATAC-seq fragment size distribution was analysed in each of the six libraries, following down-sampling to 30 million reads after filtering to facilitate the comparison.
 The fragment size distribution showed presence of nucleosome periodicity protecting the DNA during the transposition event (Figure 1.1 a), one of the indicators of chromatin integrity and thus good quality ATAC-seq libraries.
-All the samples presented appropriate nucleosome periodicity (every ∼200bp) up to 600bp, clearly distinguishing chromatin organisation into mono-, di- and tri-nucleosomes.
+All the samples presented appropriate nucleosome periodicity (every ∼200bp) up to 600bp, clearly distinguishing mono-, di- and tri-nucleosomes.
 The relative intensity of nucleosome-free fragments (NFF,≤147pb, approximately) compared

 to nucleosome-bound DNA was greater for some of the samples (e.g CTL1 CD4+

-and CD14+) and similar or lower for others (e.g CTL3 CD4+ and CD14+).
-NFF were clearly distinguished in all of the samples and is considered a compulsory
+and CD14+) and equal or lower for others (e.g CTL3 CD4+ and CD14+).
+NFF were clearly distinguished in all of the samples, which is considered a compulsory

 feature for ATAC-seq libraries to pass QC, according to the latest ENCODE recommendations (ENCODE).

-Another QC measurement that was investigated and implemented was the enrichment of ATAC-seq signal over a random background of reads across all the TSS identified for Ensemble genes (Figure 1.1b).
-It is well established that nucleosome repositioning and an increase in chromatin accessibility take place
+Another QC measurement that was investigated and implemented was the enrichment of ATAC-seq signal over a random background of reads across all the TSS identified for Ensembl genes (Figure 1.1b).
+It is well established that nucleosome repositioning and an increase in chromatin accessibility occur

-at the genes TSS to allow TFs binding and initiation of transcription.
+at the TSS to allow TF binding and initiation of transcription.